natete/DrupalDevDays-Ionic-Workshop/README.md

  {{p.title}}
  ```

  Now we start to make things look like we want to.
 We will set an icon and the date properly formatted of each available page.
 To add the icon we will add a _ion-icon_ component and we will set the attribute name to _calendar_.
 You have a [huge set of icons](http://ionicframework.com/docs/v2/ionicons/) available to be used out of the box.
-We want to keep on the left of the button, so we will add the icon-left attribute (actually it is a directive, an Angular construct to extend html).
+We want to keep on the left of the button, so we will add the icon-left attribute.

 ```html
 <button menuClose ion-item *ngFor="let date of dates">